nuuye/plany/README.md

-# To-Do App
+# Plany

 ## Description
-To-Do App is a web application that allows users to create and manage their personal tasks with a secure authentication system.
+Plany is a web application that allows users to create and manage their personal tasks with a secure authentication system.
 Each user can log into their account to retrieve their saved tasks.

 ## Features
 - **Authentication**: Secure sign-up and login (jwt)